 Transcendental Meditation, Mindfulness, and Vipassana

-Mindfulness meditation, often associated with Vipassana, is generally considered to be a practice of "open monitoring" — watching thoughts, perceptions or sensations come and go without judging or holding on, practiced to gain insight and equanimity.
+Mindfulness meditation, often associated with Vipassana ( a form of Buddhist meditation), is generally considered to be a practice of "open monitoring"—watching thoughts, perceptions or sensations come and go without judging or holding on, practiced to gain insight and equanimity.

-However, there are various forms of mindfulness meditation and Vipassana, practiced in different ways.
-Some practices referred to as ‘mindfulness’ or 'Vipassana' may veer into controlled focus or contemplation.
+However, there are various forms of mindfulness meditation and Vipassana—practiced in different ways.
+Some methods referred to as ‘mindfulness’ or 'Vipassana' may veer into controlled focus or contemplation.

-The Transcendental Meditation technique is a very different process, with different results.
-TM is not a religious or philosophical practice.
+The Transcendental Meditation technique is a very different process, and the scientific research shows that TM produces different results—especially on stress levels and brain function.
+The TM technique is not a religious or philosophical practice.
 It does not involve monitoring your thoughts, watching your breathing, or scanning the body; nor is it concentration or contemplation.
-A primary, distinguishing feature of TM practice is that it's is easy to learn and enjoyable to practice — in fact, effortlessness is the key to TM's effectiveness.
+One distinction between TM practice and mindfulness meditation (and Vipassana) is that the TM technique is very easy to learn and effortless to practice.
+In fact, effortlessness is the key to the TM technique's effectiveness.

 The Main Distinction: TM is Designed for Transcending

-The TM technique is called an "automatic self-transcending" type of meditation.
-It is a practice of systematically going beyond mental activity — transcending all thoughts to experience increasingly refined, more powerful stages of the thinking process, until one arrives at the state of pure awareness.
-Experienced as the deepest level of the mind or the source of thought, here there are no thoughts, perceptions or sensations, only consciousness — in its most pure and peaceful state, fully awake within itself.
+The TM technique is characterized in the scientific and scholarly literature as an "automatic self-transcending" type of meditation.
+It is a practice of systematically going beyond mental activity—transcending all thoughts to experience increasingly refined, more powerful stages of the thinking process, until one arrives at the state of pure awareness.
+Experienced as the deepest level of the mind or the source of thought, here there are no thoughts, perceptions or sensations, only consciousness—in its most pure and peaceful state, fully awake within itself.
 Most people who learn the TM technique report the experience of transcending within just a few days.

-The purpose of experiencing this state of pure transcendence is rejuvenation of mind and body.
-In this major fourth state of consciousness—which is unlike waking, dreaming or sleep—mind and body become perfectly balanced; in the words of neuroscience, it is a resetting of the brain's natural ground state.
+Studies have found this state of pure transcendence to be highly rejuvenating for mind and body.
+In this fourth state of consciousness—which is unlike waking, dreaming or sleep—mind and body become more balanced; in the words of neuroscience, it is a resetting of the brain's natural ground state.
 Deeply rooted stresses or imbalances in the system naturally, spontaneously dissolve during TM practice.
 As a result, after 20 minutes of the TM technique, the meditator feels refreshed and energized, the mind is clearer and more alert, awareness is expanded.

-Twice daily practice of the TM technique awakens the full potential of one's inner Being—activating the silent source of creativity and intelligence at the basis of the mind.
-While very different in practice, the TM technique fulfills the goals of mindfulness and Vipassana in a graceful, natural, and systematic way.
+Twice daily practice of the TM technique is said to awaken the full potential of one's inner Being—activating the silent source of creativity and intelligence at the basis of the mind.
+While very different in practice, the TM technique fulfills the goals of mindfulness and Vipassana in a graceful, natural way.
+Increased "mindfulness" is just one of the many benefits found to result from TM practice.

 CLICK IMAGE TO ENLARGE